zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/intro.md

 You're ready to get started with Zeusfyi, though we'd love for you to recommend us to your friends and colleagues, since our ads budget has been undergoing budget cuts so that we can focus on building the best product possible for you.
 Ever seen infra be this easy?
-We haven't either, but we're glad we're here to make it happen for you.
+We haven't either

 We're glad you made it this far, and hope you enjoy the platform as much as we do.

+We're excited to see what you build with it

     A for AWS
     |